aarpm433/m9/MERN_CodeBloggs_ForFrontend/MERN_CodeBloggs_ForFrontend/README.md

 ## CodeBlogg - Admin view

 #### What, if any DATA is required from the backend to render the wireframe?
+The information needed is whether the user has admin authorization

 #### What, if any, ACTIONS is this wireframe responsible for?
+This wireframe is useful for managing content and user information from one single location making it conveniant and accessible

 ```